tsiege/Tech-Interview-Cheat-Sheet/README.md

 [(source: Wikipedia, _Quicksort_)](https://en.wikipedia.org/wiki/Quicksort)

 #### Merge Sort Vs. Quicksort
-- Quicksort is likely faster in practice.
+- Quicksort is likely faster in practice, but merge sort is faster on paper.
 - Merge Sort divides the set into the smallest possible groups immediately then reconstructs the incrementally as it sorts the groupings.
-- Quicksort continually divides the set by the average, until the set is recursively sorted.
+- Quicksort continually partitions the data set by a pivot, until the set is recursively sorted.

 ## <a id="additional-resources"></a>Additional Resources